Crime Prevention & Community Relations Programs Index

 View a map of all part one offenses charged by the UNCG Police Department.
 You can also set up email alerts so that when a crime occurs in your area they will send you an e-mail with a detailed report telling you exactly what crimes occurred and where they happened.

+This workshop provides information on surviving an active shooter incident.
 "Shots Fired!" is the last thing you expect to hear in the workplace or at school.
 Unfortunately, the possibility of this violent event taking place in your community has become a reality that employees and students have to deal with.
 Although no one is exempt from this threat, injury or death does not have to be the inevitable outcome.
+At the conclusion of this workshop, attendees will recognize the sound of gunfire, demonstrate the three response options, explain when each option should be used, and describe your interaction with law enforcement when they arrive.
+Targeted Audience: All Students, Staff, and Faculty.

 The purpose of the Student Safety Patrol, which operates out of the UNCG Police Department, is to provide safer passage for faculty, staff, students, and visitors who feel unsafe on campus after dark.